cyberscribe/login-recaptcha/readme.txt

 = There are a lot of other plugins for this, why should I install <em>this</em> one? =

 I've gone to great lengths to try to make sure this plugin is easy to use and install, that it is compatible with different Wordpress configurations, supports multiple languages, and that you won't accidentally lock yourself out of the admin by using it.
 I use it myself on my own sites as well.
 So far, it just works.

+= Does this plugin add a CAPTCHA to comment forms? =

+No. This plugin is designed to thwart automated hacking attempts, not prevent comment spam.
+Most good comment plugins have their own spam prevention methods.
+This plugin tries to do just a few things well.

+= Does this plugin add a CAPTCHA to custom forms? =

+No. This plugin is designed to thwart automated hacking attempts, not prevent spam from custom forms.
+Most good custom form plugins have their own spam prevention methods.
+Many of them support a CAPTCHA field already.
+This plugin tries to do just a few things well.

 = Can I help? =